grafana/loki/docs/sources/configuration/_index.md

   [max_connection_age: <duration> | default = 0s]

   # Cache config for index entry writing.By default, the Redis client only reads
-  # from master node.
-Enabling this option can lower the master node's pressure
+  # from the master node.
+Enabling this option can lower pressure on the master
-  # by randomly routing read-only commands to master or slave nodes available.
+  # node by randomly routing read-only commands to the master and any available
+  # replicas.
   # CLI flag: -<prefix>.redis.route-randomly
   [route_randomly: <boolean> | default = false]